YunchiZ/ECE-GY-9183-Project/README.md

 | etc          |                    |                   |

-## Summary of infrastructure requirements
+## Ⅴ.Summary of infrastructure requirements

 <!-- Itemize all your anticipated requirements: What (`m1.medium` VM, `gpu_mi100`),
 how much/when, justification.
 Include compute, floating IPs, persistent storage.